RISCV-on-Microsemi-FPGA/ThreadX/README.md

 # ThreadX
 ThreadX port for Mi-V CPUs

-This repository contains the simple SoftConsole project demonstrating ThreadX on Mi-V processor.
+This repository contains a simple SoftConsole project demonstrating ThreadX on a Mi-V processor.

 ### Test Platform and FPGA design:
 This project is tested on following hardware platforms: